 About the Contributors

-Vaughn Granlund (he/him) is a junior at Columbia Heights High School and is a first-year writer for The Heights Herald.
-Vaughn is a very colorful and kind person as well as a dedicated member of the Robotics Club.
-Outside of class, he is often watching shows, listening to music and spending time with friends—whether that be online or in person.
+Vaughn Granlund (he/him) is a senior at Columbia Heights High School and is the Taste Editor and Business Manager for the Heights Herald.
+Vaughn is a very colorful and kind person, as well as a very cool guy who people adore.
+Outside of class, he is often practicing for cross country, listening to music and spending time with friends and family.